-We now show that Ti-O hopping is described by a single orbitally-selective matrix element.
-This can be also inferred from the Koster-Slater tight-binding coefficients~\cite{Harrison}, which however does not provide insight into the underlying symmetries.
+We now show that Ti-O hopping is described by a single orbitally selective matrix element.
+Analysis of the Koster-Slater parameters yields the same result~\cite{Harrison}, but does not reveal the underlying symmetries.
 Consider the $d_{yz}$ orbital of Ti and the $p_z$ orbital of the neighboring oxygen on the x-axis, Fig.~\ref{fig:orbitals}(b).
-The dependence of the wavefunction $d_{yz}$ on the axial angle $\theta_x$ for rotations around the x-axis, measured starting from the y-axis in the positive z-direction, is $\sin(2\theta_x)$.
+The dependence of the wavefunction $d_{yz}$ on the axial angle $\theta_x$ for rotations around the x-axis is $\sin(2\theta_x)$.
 Meanwhile, for the $p_z$ orbital of oxygen on the x-axis, this dependence is $\sin(\theta_x)$.
 In the cubic phase, the potential $V'$ is axially symmetric.
 In the cylindrical coordinate system $(x,\rho_x,\theta_x)$ aligned with the x-axis, the corresponding matrix element is $t^{1}_{1,3}=\int f(x,\rho_x)\sin(\theta_x)\sin(2\theta_x)d\theta_x=0$, where $f(x,\rho_x)$ is a function of radial and axial coordinates.

-This conclusion also follows from the observation that each lobe of the $p_z$ orbital overlaps with both the positive and the negative lobes of the $d_{yz}$ orbital, Fig.~\ref{fig:orbitals}(b).
-Hopping between the $d_{yz}$ orbital and the $p_z$ orbital of the oxygen on the $z$-axis is also prohibited by symmetry.
-The only symmetry-allowed matrix element involving the $d_{yz}$ orbital, $t^{2}_{1,3}$, corresponds to hopping to the $p_z$ orbital of nearest-neighbor oxygens on the y axis, since both orbitals are described by the same dependence $\cos(\theta_y)$ on the rotation angle around the y-axis.
-By the cubic symmetry of STO, the only finite matrix element involving hopping between the $d_{yz}$ orbital of Ti and the $p_y$ orbitals of oxygens is $t^{3}_{1,2}=t^{2}_{1,3}$, which corresponds to hopping along the z-axis.
-Hopping between $d_{yz}$ and the $p_x$ orbitals is prohibited by symmetry in all directions, Fig.~\ref{fig:orbitals}(c).
+The hopping amplitude $t^{1}_{1,3}$ vanishes by symmetry, since each lobe of the $p_z$ orbital has the same overlap with both the positive and the negative lobes of the $d_{yz}$ orbital, Fig.~\ref{fig:orbitals}(b).
+Symmetry also prohibits hopping between the $d_{yz}$ orbital and the $p_z$ orbital of the oxygen on the $z$-axis.
+The only symmetry-allowed matrix element involving the $d_{yz}$ orbital, $t^{2}_{1,3}$, describes hopping to the $p_z$ orbital of nearest-neighbor oxygen atoms on the y-axis, since both orbitals are described by the same dependence $\cos(\theta_y)$ on the rotation angle around the y-axis.
+By the cubic symmetry, the only finite matrix element involving hopping between the $d_{yz}$ orbital of Ti and the $p_y$ orbitals of oxygen atoms is $t^{3}_{1,2}=t^{2}_{1,3}$, which corresponds to hopping along the z-axis.
+Symmetry also prohibits hopping between the $d_{yz}$ and $p_x$ orbitals in any direction, Fig.~\ref{fig:orbitals}(c).